-Category Priority High Risk Infants IV Ν
+Category Priority High Risk Infants IV N

 Inappropriate Nutrition Practices for Infants Examples of Inappropriate Nutrition Practices (including but not limited to) 411a Routinely using a substitute(s) for breast milk or for FDA approved iron-fortified formula as the primary nutrient source during the first year of life.
-Examples of substitutes: Low iron formula without iron supplementation; Cow's milk, goat's milk, or sheep's milk (whole, reduced fat, low-fat, skim), canned evaporated or sweetened condensed milk; and Imitation or substitute milks (such as rice- or soy-based beverages, non-dairy creamer), or other "homemade concoctions."
-411b Routinely using Using a bottle to feed fruit juice. nursing bottles or Feeding any sugar-containing fluids, such as soda/soft drinks, gelatin water, corn syrup solutions, sweetened tea. cups improperly.
+Cow's milk, goat's milk, or sheep's milk (whole, reduced fat, low-fat, skim), canned evaporated or sweetened condensed milk; and Initiation or substitute milks (such as rise, or say board.)
+411b Routinely using nursing bottles or cups improperly.
+Using a bottle to feed fruit juice.
+Feeding any sugar-containing fluids, such as soda/soft drinks, gelatin water, corn syrup solutions, sweetened tea.
 Allowing the infant to fall asleep or be put to bed with a bottle at naps or bedtime.
 Allowing the infant to use the bottle without restriction (e.g., walking around with a bottle) or as a pacifier.
 Propping the bottle when feeding.
+Allowing an infant to carry around and drink throughout the day from a covered or training cup.
+Adding any food (cereal or other solid foods) to the infant's bottle.
+411c Routinely offering complementary foods or other substances that are inappropriate in type or timing.
+Examples of inappropriate complementary foods: Adding sweet agents such as sugar, honey, or syrups to any beverage (including water) or prepared food, or used on a pacifier; and Introducing any food other than human milk or iron- fortified infant formula before 6 months of age.
+Complementary foods are any foods or beverages other